heyeveim/JetBlue-Route-Analysis-Profit-Optimization/README.md

-# ✈️ JetBlue Route Optimization and Profitability Analysis
+# ✈️ JetBlue Route Profitability and Optimization Analysis

+## ⚙️ Problem Statement

+This project simulates a scenario where an airline, aiming to enter the U.S. domestic market, seeks to identify and invest in the most profitable round-trip routes.
+Given the airline’s motto, “On time, for you,” maintaining punctuality and maximizing profitability are crucial.
+Using real-world data from Q1 2019, our goal is to recommend five optimal round-trip routes between medium and large U.S. airports.

-## ⚙️ Project Overview
+## 🎯 Project Objectives

-This project analyzes JetBlue's domestic round-trip routes to identify the most profitable routes and optimize ticket pricing.
-Using data-driven analysis, we aimed to develop insights that can enhance revenue through strategic route management and cost optimization.
+### 1. Identify the 10 busiest round-trip routes in terms of flight volume.
+### 2. Calculate the 10 most profitable routes based on revenue and operational costs.
+### 3. Recommend the top 5 routes for investment based on profitability, customer demand, and operational factors.
+### 4. Perform breakeven analysis for each selected route, considering the upfront cost of $90 million per airplane.
+### 5. Define KPIs for ongoing performance tracking to ensure long-term profitability and alignment with brand values.

-## 📊 Data
+## 📊 Data Overview

-The dataset includes key operational and financial information for flights, such as route details, passenger counts, ticket prices, baggage fees, and various operational costs (e.g., maintenance and delay penalties).
-This structured data provides a solid foundation to analyze factors impacting route profitability.
+This project leverages three datasets:

+- Flights Dataset: Provides route-specific data, including occupancy rates and delays.
+- Tickets Dataset: Contains sample ticket price information for round trips.
+- Airport Codes Dataset: Classifies airports as medium or large for route selection criteria.

+## 🔍 Methodology

+1. Data Cleaning & Quality Checks: Identified and addressed key data issues such as outliers, missing values, and inconsistencies to ensure accurate analysis.
+2. Data Integration: Joined datasets using customized functions to create a unified dataset, combining route, cost, and occupancy information.
+3. Profitability Analysis:
+- Calculated revenue from ticket sales and baggage fees.
+- Assessed operational costs including fuel, maintenance, delays, and airport fees.
+- Conducted breakeven analysis to evaluate the minimum flights required to cover airplane acquisition costs.

-## 🔎 Key Analysis
+## 🔎 Key Analysis & Results

-- Top Routes by Traffic – Identified the 10 busiest round-trip routes based on passenger volume.
+- Top 10 Busiest Routes: Identified based on flight volume, providing insights into high-demand travel routes.
-- Most Profitable Routes – Excluding upfront airplane costs, we calculated net profitability for each route by analyzing total revenue (ticket price, baggage fees) against total costs (maintenance, operation, delays).
+- Most Profitable Routes: Analyzed net profitability by excluding upfront airplane costs, considering total revenue, operating expenses, and additional costs like delay fees.
-- Breakeven Analysis – Performed breakeven analysis on ticket pricing strategies, considering different price levels and class-specific price sensitivity.

-## 💼 Predictive Modeling

-For profitability predictions, I employed Python to analyze profitability across various factors, using techniques such as:

-- Data Aggregation: Summed and compared revenue and costs by route, airport type, and delay penalties.
-- Profit Optimization: Adjusted ticket prices and baggage fees to determine breakeven points and maximize profitability.
+- Investment Recommendations: Selected five routes based on factors such as profitability, demand, and alignment with the airline’s punctuality standards.

-## 📈 Business Insights
+## 📈 Business Insights & KPIs

-- Ticket Price Adjustment – Increasing ticket prices within certain customer segments can drive higher margins without impacting demand significantly.
+- Ticket Pricing Strategy: Increasing ticket prices for certain customer segments improves margins without significantly reducing demand.
-- Baggage Fee Strategy – Doubling baggage fees on high-demand routes approaches breakeven more efficiently than ticket sales increases alone.
+- Cost Optimization: Strategic adjustments to baggage fees and operational efficiencies on high-demand routes support profitability.
-- Top Performing Routes – Focused recommendations for routes with the greatest traffic and potential for price adjustment to maximize revenue.
+- KPIs for Future Tracking:
+  - Customer Acquisition Cost (CAC)
+  - Customer Lifetime Value (CLV)
+  - On-Time Performance Rate
+  - Revenue per Available Seat Mile (RASM)

-## 🛠️ Skills Demonstrated
+## 💻 Technical Skills Demonstrated

-- Python Data Analysis – Employed Pandas, Matplotlib, and other libraries for data manipulation, visualization, and profitability analysis.
+- Python: Utilized for data manipulation (Pandas), visualization (Matplotlib), and regression modeling.
-- Decision Modeling – Developed cost and revenue models to support strategic decisions.
+- Data Analysis: Conducted cost and profitability modeling to support investment recommendations.
-- Business Insight Generation – Provided actionable recommendations based on statistical analysis and breakeven modeling.
+- Visualization: Created charts to illustrate route performance and cost-benefit analysis, supporting data-driven decision-making.

 ## 🖍️ Next Steps

-Future work could include incorporating additional variables, such as ticket price elasticity, customer demographics, and seasonal factors, to refine the model further.
-Additionally, deploying machine learning models could enhance predictive accuracy for revenue projections and route performance.
+Future enhancements could include integrating customer demographic data and refining the model with machine learning for more accurate revenue predictions.
+Incorporating seasonal trends could further improve route selection strategies.